Inesalmansa/flow-state/MCMC/README.md

 # MCMC Module

-A custom Monte Carlo simulation framework for molecular systems, with a focus on the Lennard‐Jones potential featuring double well modifications.
+A custom Markov Chain Monte Carlo simulation framework for particle systems, with implementation of the Lennard‐Jones potential and a double well external potential.

 ---

 ## Overview

-This module implements a Metropoliss sampling algorithm tailored to:
+This module implements a Metropolis sampling algorithm tailored to:

 - Double well Lennard‐Jones potential energy
 - Adaptive maximum displacement scheme within equilibration to reach target acceptance rates
 - Periodic boundary conditions
-- Integration Metropolis-Hastings criterion for NF “big‐move” proposals
+- Integration of NF “global‐move” proposals with the Metropolis-Hastings criterion

 ---